Akascape/Datamosher-Pro/Readme.md

 c=Glitch Size; n=Frame Frequency
 <b>
 <br>All effects:
+<br>•Fluid - this is a ffglitch effect which gives a smooth liquid type transition to the video (NEW)
+<br>•Repeat - this repeats a series of p frames which gives a melting effect (NEW)
+<br>•Motion - with this powerful ffglitch feature, you can transfer the vector motion data of one video to a different video (NEW)
+<br>•Stretch - stretches the p-frames vertically (NEW)
-<br>•Glide - duplicates number of n frames and show it as a flow before reaching the p-frame (NEW)
+<br>•Glide - duplicates number of n frames and show it as a flow before reaching the p-frame
-<br>•Sort - sorts video frames by data size in a rapid movement (NEW)
+<br>•Sort - sorts video frames by data size in a rapid movement
-<br>•Echo - duplicates the single video and apply the mosh in the midpoint (NEW)
+<br>•Echo - duplicates the single video and apply the mosh in the midpoint
-<br>•Shake - shakes the pixel movement throughout the video (NEW)
+<br>•Shake - shakes the pixel movement throughout the video
 <br>•Classic - uses the traditional ffmpeg way to change the files and then remove the i-frames
 <br>•Random - randomizes frame order
 <br>•Reverse - reverse frame order